dyhBUPT/StrongSORT/others/AuxiliaryTutorial.md

 To run StrongSORT on the custom dataset, we provide a coarse guide as follows:

-- Prepare your dataset as the format of M0TChallenge, like MOT17.
+- Prepare your dataset as the format of MOTChallenge, like MOT17.

 - Prepare the StrongSORT referring to the README.
 Please remember to modify the data path in "opt.py".
 Then, adding the data infomation of your dataset in the "data" (dict) in "opt.py".